CICATA/vulnerableSettlements/Readme.md

 ## Acknowledgements
 This work was made possible thanks to a generous grant from GEO-GEE.
 Also, we receive support from SIP-IPN 20201357 on beahalf of Joaquin Salas.
-Thanks too to our institutions INEGI and IPN for providing a nourishing environment.
+Thanks too to our institutions INEGI, CENAM and IPN for providing a nourishing environment.